aptos-foundation/AIPs/aips/aip-30.md

 ## Summary

+In [Aptos tokenomics overview](https://aptosfoundation.org/currents/aptos-tokenomics-overview), Aptos Foundation presented the anticipated token supply changes across time.
 Currently, the maximum staking reward rate is a constant annualized rate of 7%.
-This AIP proposes a 1.5% yearly decrease in staking rewards:
+This AIP proposes a 1.5% yearly decrease in staking rewards to align with Aptos tokenomics:
 - The maximum reward rate declines by 1.5% yearly until a lower bound of 3.25% annually (expected to take over 50 years).
--

 For example:
 - Maximum reward rate in the 1st year(year starts from genesis timestam 2023/10/12): $7\%$